 Side effects are common with almost any medication.
 What’s less common are side effects that can complicate your recovery from the very condition you’re looking to treat.
 Case in point: medications that can cause weight gain.

-“Often, we think of side effects that cause more [physical] symptoms — dizziness, stomach problems, fatigue,” says John Batsis, M.D., an associate professor in geriatric medicine and nutrition at the University of North Carolina at Chapel Hill.
+“Often, we think of side effects that cause more [physical] symptoms — dizziness, stomach problems, fatigue,” says John Batsis, M.D., an associate professor of medicine in the Department of Medicine and Nutrition at the University of North Carolina at Chapel Hill.
 “Weight gain, though, can creep up on you.”
 And for patients who have other medical issues — osteoarthritis or high blood pressure, for example — “the excess weight can potentially worsen” those conditions, Batsis says.

 Yet research suggests a growing number of people take drugs that cause weight gain — most notably, for conditions that are exacerbated by excess weight, including heart disease and type 2 diabetes.
 Drawing on data from the 2017-2018 National Health and Nutrition Examination Survey (NHANES), a recent study published in Obesity found that 1 in 5 U.S. adults take at least one medication that causes weight gain, the most common being some beta-blockers and diabetes drugs such as insulin and sulfonylureas.